Post Acute Withdrawal Syndrome (PAWS)

 Solace Asia

-a) Insomnia – Addicts in early recovery will have a hard time trying to get to sleep, thereby creating relentless cycles of late-nights, sleepy days, and then more late nights.
-During this period, it is common to also have disturbed sleep due to restlessness.
-Additionally, some may even experience vivid dreams that surround their using experience, known as “using dreams”.
-All of which is exhausting, overwhelming, and exacerbates the stresses of early recovery further.
+• Sleep Disturbances: Addicts in early recovery often struggle to get to sleep, creating cycles of late nights and sleepy days.
+It is common to experience disturbed sleep due to restlessness, and some may even have vivid dreams related to their using experiences, known as “using dreams.”
+All of this can be exhausting and overwhelming, exacerbating the stresses of early recovery.

-f) Cravings – As expected, addicts in early recovery will crave for their drug/drink.
-These cravings were what engineered the addiction in the first place.
-The idea is to find ways to urge surf and be watchful over the cravings that arise therein.
+• Cravings: As expected, addicts in early recovery will crave their substance of choice.
+These cravings are what fueled the addiction in the first place.
+It’s important to find ways to surf these urges and be vigilant about the cravings that arise.

-Many addicts relapse due to their inability to be comfortable with the discomforts caused by PAWS.
-How do people push beyond the irritability of PAWS to remain in a more stable recovery?
-Below is a list of solutions designed to help the addict extricate themselves from the clutches of PAWS:
+Many addicts relapse due to their inability to cope with the discomforts caused by PAWS.
+How can one push beyond the irritability of PAWS to maintain a stable recovery?
+Below are some solutions designed to help addicts extricate themselves from the clutches of PAWS:

-v) Diet – A balanced nutritional intake will help the body repair itself in this crucial period in early recovery.
-Again, anything that nurtures health and well-being removes the effects of PAWS as the causes of PAWS was a total neglect of one’s health.
+• Balanced Nutrition: A balanced nutritional intake helps the body repair itself during early recovery.
+Focusing on health and well-being counteracts the effects of PAWS, which are often due to neglect of one’s health.

 MORE BLOG Articles: